plain-note/plain-note.github.io/privacy-policy-en.md

 # Privacy Policy

-The software application **PlainNote** (“App”) is a simple plain text editor with no purpose other than creating and editing app-related plain text files.
+The software application **PlainNote** (“App”) is a simple plain text editor with no purpose other than creating and editing plain text files.

 The App __DOES NOT__ collect or transmit any kind of information about its users or the content they create or edit throught the App.
 The App __HAS NO__ facility to access the Internet.